-The main document which regulates rural residential development in Deniliquin is the Deniliquin Local Environmental Plan (LEP) 2013.
-The R5 Large Lot Residential zone has been included in the LEP to accommodate rural residential development in the LGA.
+The main document which regulates large lot residential development in Deniliquin is the Deniliquin Local Environmental Plan (LEP) 2013.
+The R5 Large Lot Residential zone has been included in the LEP to accommodate large lot residential development in the LGA.